Why and what?

 Adhering to those principles also includes preventing sloppy referencing or plagiarism in your publications.

 Additional information on how to avoid plagiarism can be also be found in the Copyright portal of the library.

 iThenticate compares the submitted work to 60 million scholarly articles, books, and conferences proceedings from 115,000 scientific, technical, and medical journals, 114 million Published works from journals, periodicals, magazines, encyclopedias, and abstracts, 68 billion current and archived web pages.

 Checking PhD theses

-According to article 11.4 of the regulations for obtaining a PhD at Maastricht University (see UM website) the PhD supervisor shall ensure that the thesis is checked for plagiarism before it is presented to the Assessment Committee.
+According to article 11.4 of the regulations for obtaining a PhD at Maastricht University (see information for PhDs on the UM website) the PhD supervisor shall ensure that the thesis is checked for plagiarism before it is presented to the Assessment Committee.